vstoykovbg/make-random-seed/README.md

 It looks like Electrum 1.9.8 works without computing the checksum.
 I tested it with an arbitrary mnemonic seed and the program is accepting it.

-Electrum 2.9.2 can accept seeds in the old format, BIP39 with checsum and BIP39 without checksum (plus additional arbitrary words - you need to tick `[x] Extend this seed with custom words` to use this feature, it's visible after you click `Options`).
+Electrum 2.9.2 can accept seeds in the old format, BIP39 with checksum and BIP39 without checksum (plus additional arbitrary words - you need to tick `[x] Extend this seed with custom words` to use this feature, it's visible after you click `Options`).

 Better (or worse?) alternative to my script
 =====